What Does it Take to Be an Insurance Sales Agent?

 What Skills Do You Need to Work as an Insurance Sales Agent?

-Insurance Sales Agents state the following job skills are important in their day-to-day work.
+When polled, Insurance Sales Agents say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.